bcgov/data-publication/pages/dpw_bcdc_geographic_dataset.md

  1. Copy the URL
  1. Paste the URL in this field

-***not true, entirely, add details from the table on onbarding workflow
-***NOTE***: Once the link to iMap has been added and the metadata record saved, when you return to edit the metadata record, there will be additional fields availbale under this section:

 **Preview Latutude** allows you to provide a map preview centroid latitude.

 **Preview Longitude** allows you to provide a map preview centroid longitude.